What we'll investigate, and how to report a planning breach

 - breaches planning rules

-Please do not complete our online form if the complaint relates to:
+Please do not complete our online form if the complaint is urgent and relates to:

 - a listed building

 - a tree protected by a Tree Preservation Order (TPO)